fission-codes/fission-cli/README.md

 ##

 ### In Progress Notice
 This repository is a rewrite of our current Cli that can be found [here](https://github.com/fission-codes/fission/tree/main/fission-cli).
-The progress we are making tword finishing the rewrite can be seen on [this tracking issue](https://github.com/fission-codes/fission-cli/issues/1).
-However, our plan is to wrap the existing binary so that the application be used (hopefully) seemlessly even while the rewrite is still in progress.
+The progress we are making toward finishing the rewrite can be seen on [this tracking issue](https://github.com/fission-codes/fission-cli/issues/1).
+However, our plan is to wrap the existing binary so that the application be used even while the rewrite is still in progress.

 ### What does it do?
-This Cli allows a user to publish their client-side only websites to IPFS in view it an easy way.
+This CLI allows a user to publish front-end webapps to IPFS and view it an easy way.

 #### How Do I use it?
 Take a look at our [getting started](https://guide.fission.codes/developers/getting-started) page for more information.